BlackHole-Consulting/olger/README.md

 ```

 This example search all dlink routers in the world and show his remote administrator password (Not do if you aren't the owner of the devices or you have permit)

+Please don't use for deploy botnets, hack corporations or goverments.

 ## Cront Jobs